 Claims against any unit of government in Mississippi should be filed directly with that unit of government.
 Most cities and counties provide filing information on their websites, like this example from the City of Jackson Risk Management Division.
 Claims against the state should be filed with the state's Attorney General, according to the Mississippi Tort Claims Act.

 You have 90 days to file a claim against a state or local government in Mississippi after a slip and fall accident.
-If you do not file your claim within 90 days, you may lose your chance to receive compensation from any government agency or employee responsible for your injuries.
+If you do not file your claim within 90 days, you may lose your chance to receive compensation from any government agency or employee who may be responsible for your injuries.